- Upper School

 Senior Breakfast, An Evening of Honors Rehearsal, and Cap and Gown Pictures

 Cornerstone Theater (Main Building)

 - Seniors begin the morning with a delicious breakfast and open their time capsules from Middle School.

 - After breakfast, seniors will rehearse for An Evening of Honors with Mrs. Blankenbeckler.
 This is a critical time for seniors to receive details and practice for An Evening of Honors so the evening’s events run smoothly.

-- Once rehearsal is finished, the seniors will have an official cap and gown photo taken at the Upper School.
+- Once rehearsal is finished, the seniors will have an official cap and gown photo taken on the Upper School terrace.
 Please plan to arrive picture-ready in the the morning.
 Boys should bring a white dress shirt with a collar and necktie for these pictures.
-Girls should bring or wear a blouse with a neckline that is hidden by the gown.
-Please do not wear crew neck T-shirts or sweatshirts.
+Girls should bring or wear a white blouse.
+(Please do not wear crew neck T-shirts or sweatshirts.)
 A cap and gown will be provided for picture-taking purposes.
-Seniors do not need to bring their own caps and gowns for these photos..
+Seniors do not need to bring their own caps and gowns for these photos.

 An Evening of Honors